olczi095/fitfoodfeed/README.md

 4. **Configure Environment Variables:**

-    Create a ".env" file with your unique secret key and set DEBUG to "True" or "False":
+Create an ".env" file with your unique secret key and set DEBUG to "True" or "False":

 ```bash
 SECRET_KEY=your_unique_secret_key_here